Soviet invasion of Poland: International reaction

 France and Britain refrained from a critical reaction to the Soviet invasion and annexation of Eastern Poland since neither country expected or wanted a confrontation with the Soviet Union at that time.
 Under the terms of the Polish-British Common Defence Pact of 25 August 1939, Britain had promised assistance if a European power attacked Poland.
 A secret protocol of the pact, however, specified that the European power referred to Germany.
 When Polish Ambassador Edward Raczyński reminded Foreign Secretary Lord Halifax of the pact, he was bluntly told that it was Britain's exclusive right to declare war on the Soviet Union or not.
 British Prime Minister Neville Chamberlain considered making a public commitment to restore the Polish state but eventually issued only general condemnations.
 This stance represented Britain's attempt at balance as its security interests included trade with the USSR that would support its war effort and might lead to a possible future Anglo-Soviet alliance against Germany (which indeed happened two years later).
 Public opinion in Britain was varied among expressions of outrage at the invasion on the one hand and a perception that Soviet claims in the region were reasonable on the other.

 While France had made promises to Poland, including the provision of air support, these were not honoured.
 A Franco-Polish Military Alliance was signed in 1921 and amended thereafter.
-The agreements were not strongly supported by the French military leadership, though and the relationship deteriorated during the 1920s and 1930s.
+The agreements were not strongly supported by the French military leadership and the relationship deteriorated during the 1920s and 1930s.
 The French correctly considered the German-Soviet alliance to be fragile and overt denunciation of, or action against the Soviet Union would serve neither France's nor Poland's best interests.
 Once the Soviets had occupied Poland, the French and the British realized there was nothing they could do for Poland on short notice and plans for a long-term victory were devised instead.
 The French forces, that had advanced tentatively into the Saar region in early September, retreated behind the Maginot Line upon the Polish defeat on 4 October.